muratkeremozcan/cctdd/ch1-ButtonFooter/ButtonFooter.md

 }
 ```

 That fails the test because now we have to pass a `IconClass` prop to the component we are mounting.
-Become familiar with this error; it says we expected some prop but got undefined.
+Become familiar with this error; it says we expected some prop but got undefined (Red 3).

 ![ButtonFooter-error](../img/ButtonFooter-error.png)